Home page

 Insurance

 It is essential, and a condition of booking, that you protect yourself with a suitable travel insurance policy as soon as you book a trip.
-Follow this link for information on a policy available to UK residents.
+Follow this link for a quote for a policy available to UK residents.

 If you are already insured or a non-UK resident, please inform us of your policy at the time of booking.